shinobi5/skeletor/README.md

 [Lighterhtml](https://github.com/WebReflection/lighterhtml) is included as a virtual DOM alternative for performant DOM diffing and updates.

-Minimal global CSS is provided with tools to concatenate and minify the individual files into a single `styles.css`.
+Minimal global CSS is provided with tools to concatenate and minify the individual files, in order from the most general to more specific styles, into a single `styles.css`.
 The intention is for these styles to be global in nature while component styles are applied by each components encapsulated [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (for custom web components).

 [Router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are lightweight and recommended for adding client-side routing and state management.
 If necessary, [Redux](https://github.com/reduxjs/redux) could be used for more complex state management.